timayres/3DL_scripts/README.md

 #3DP Scripts
-Shell scripts to prepare 3D mesh models for 3D printing and script with MeshLab
+Bash shell script library for [MeshLab](http://meshlab.sourceforge.net/) scripting; small apps to help prepare 3D mesh models for 3D printing

-##About
+###About
 This project consists of two main parts:

+1. For programmers, an improved interface to generate and run meshlabserver xml filter scripts.
+No more exporting and hand editing .mlx files, now these can be generated straight from the command line!
+There are also several functions to measure various properties of the mesh (size, volume, center of mass, barycenter),take a dimensional measurement, take a cross section, and more.

-1. For end users, a number of small interactive apps (the 3DP apps) to perform helpful tasks on 3D unstructured triangular meshes, such as scaling, converting, and hollowing.
+2. For end users, a number of small interactive apps (the 3DP apps) to perform helpful tasks on 3D unstructured triangular meshes, such as scaling, converting, and hollowing.
 These apps are command line based and are intended to be run by dragging and dropping a 3D mesh model onto the app.
-These apps make extensive use of part 2.
+These apps make extensive use of part 1.

-2. For programmers, an improved interface to generate and run meshlabserver xml filter scripts.
-No more exporting and hand editing .mlx files, now these can be generated straight from the command line!
-There are also several functions to measure various properties of the mesh (size, volume, center of mass, barycenter), or to take a dimensional measurement with a line cut through the mesh.
-These measurements can be used to programmatically modify meshes, e.g. by providing these values to OpenSCAD or back into MeshLab.

 This project is written primarily in [Bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29), the Unix shell scripting language, however it also (in fact, primarily) runs on Windows via Cygwin.
 These scripts use various other programs to do most of the heavy lifting.

-##History
-This project was created to automate many of the repetitive tasks involved with processing and preparing 3D scans (primarily of humans) with color textures for 3D printing, although the apps are more generally useful as well.

-Although there are a growing number of tools to prepare models for 3D printing, many of these do not work with color or textures.
-In the FLOSS software world [MeshLab](http://meshlab.sourceforge.net/) and [Blender](https://www.blender.org/) are the primary tools of choice for working with such models.
-Additional tools used include [OpenSCAD](http://www.openscad.org/) and [ADMesh](https://github.com/admesh/admesh), however these only work with STLs and are thus suitable for colorless geometry data only.

-While creating these programs, a simple yet improved interface to meshlabserver (the command line scripting interface to MeshLab) was created.
-This may be useful to others (anyone who wants to script with MeshLab) even if the 3DP apps are not used.

-##Status
+###Status
 This code should be considered ALPHA quality at best.
 Interfaces and usage may change at any time, many planned features have not yet been implemented, some features have had little or no testing, any many bugs are surely waiting to be found.
 You have been warned!
 Still, even in its current state many features work well and reliably, so give it a shot!

-#3DP APPS

-##Metadata
+##3DP Apps
+Small (generally) single purpose scripts to help prepare 3D models (especially 3D scans with color textures) for 3D printing.
+Run by dragging & dropping the 3D model onto the script.

+###Metadata
-In order to automate some tasks the 3DP apps need to know additional metadata about the model that it cannot determine on its own; this includes the model's scale ratio and "up" axis.
+In order to automate some tasks the 3DP apps need to know additional metadata about the model; this includes the model's scale ratio and "up" axis.
 This metadata is added to the end of the file name before the extension; it consists of a number and a letter enclosed in parentheses, such as "model(-10Y).obj" or "model(1Z).stl".

+When you use the 3DP apps they will prompt you for this metadata if it is needed but is not found; it is added to all output files automatically.
+You can also easily add it to your files with the 3DP_rename app.

 - Scale Ratio: Particularly for 3D scans of real world subjects it is important to know how the size of the 3D model relates to reality.
 This number indicates the scale ratio of the model; this can be positive or negative, integer or float.
-Positive numbers greater than 1 indicate that the model is scaled up, e.g. "2" indicates the model is twice its original size.
-"1" indicates the model is original size (no scaling).
-Positive decimal numbers indicate that the model is scaled down, e.g. ".1" indicates that the model is one tenth (or 10%) its original size.
-Negative numbers indicate an inverse scale ratio, for example "-10" indicates that the model is at 1:10 (or 1/10) scale, which is also equivalent to ".1".
+  - Positive numbers greater than 1 indicate that the model is scaled up, e.g. "2" indicates the model is twice its original size.
+  - "1" indicates the model is original size (no scaling).
+  - Positive decimal numbers indicate that the model is scaled down, e.g. ".1" indicates that the model is one tenth (or 10%) its original size.
+  - Negative numbers indicate an inverse scale ratio, for example "-10" indicates that the model is at 1:10 (or 1/10) scale, which is also equivalent to ".1".
-- Up axis: an annoying fact of the 3D software world is that no one can agree on which way is up!
+- Up axis: an annoying fact of the 3D software world is that no one can agree on which way is up.
 Valid values are "Y" and "Z".
 Generally speaking, 3D modeling programs assume "Y" is up and 3D printing programs assume "Z" is up, however there are exceptions, and some software (such as Blender and Shapeways) assume a different orientation based on the file type.

-When you use the 3DP apps they will prompt you for this metadata if it is needed but is not found; it is added to all output files automatically.
-You can also easily add it to your files with the 3DP_rename app.

-##Units
+###Units
 Model units are assumed to be in mm.
 This is true even if the file type specifies the units (such as x3d files, which are defined to be in meters).
 These units are reflected in the output of all measurements (length, area & volume), although in practice all operations are unitless.

-##Supported file types
+###Supported file types
 The following two file types and options are primarily supported:

 - [obj](https://en.wikipedia.org/wiki/Wavefront_.obj_file) - for models with color texture data (UV mapping).
 Obj is a nice format, easily human readable, and enjoys widespread support (second only to stl).